Picture Books that Teach Grammar

 Commas Say Take a Break by Michael Dahl, illustrated by Chris Garbutt

-Commas are never in a hurry explain the commas who narrate this story and share tips in dialogue bubbles.
+Commas are never in a hurry to explain the commas who narrate this story and share tips in dialogue bubbles.
 While some text explains what commas can do, the rest is a story about a whale and his friends, the jellyfish and the seagulls, who write letters to the whale when she’s on a trip.
 I’m so impressed by how skillfully the story and the instruction are woven together.

 You Might Also Like: